Nikkei climbs over 2 pct, financials lead gains

 The benchmark's second day of gains pushed it further away

-from a 2-1/2 year closing low hit on Wednesday, and gave it a
+from a 2-1/2 year closing low hit on Wednesday and put it on

 "With today's rise, it is like we are cautiously climbing up